 Few returning visitors likely indicates that content is not of high enough quality, or that there are website design issues in play.
 Infrequent new viewers likely indicates that your website’s SEO, Social Media presence, and PPC advertising (if you’re paying for campaigns) are not up to scratch.
 When it comes to devices, if mobile usage is down then the mobile version of your site may be underperforming.
-Considering that people browse more on their smartphones than their desktops these days, such a spot can be a game changer!
+Considering that people browse more on their smartphones than their desktops these days, such a spot can be a game-changer!

 The term “acquisition” describes the means and sources from which we are luring our website visitors.
-In this area, Google Analytics not only tells us how visitors are reaching our site in the first place, but also how they are interacting once they have arrived.
+In this area, Google Analytics not only tells us how visitors are reaching our site in the first place but also how they are interacting once they have arrived.
 A good healthy spread of traffic sources is a great indicator of the strength of your website.
 Examining each source individually, you can identify if different areas of your marketing strategy are doing their jobs.

-For example, if you have had a big push on SEO, you should see your Organic traffic from Google searches bump up respectively.
+For example, if you have had a big push on SEO, you should see your organic traffic from Google searches bump up respectively.
 Similarly, if you have been upping your game by posting great blog content on Social Media, you will certainly hope to see a spike in your Social traffic.
 If rather than blogging on your own site, you have been hunting down chances to post guest blogs elsewhere, you’ll ideally see a boost in Referral traffic – or those who’ve arrived from a link on another website.
 If any of these figures are not as you anticipate or aspire to, then you can work on trying to deduce exactly what your strategy is missing.

 If there were a major flaw on your website, you would want to know about it, right?
 Google Analytics’ Behaviour report is just the ticket in this case.
-It will help you spot if a particular page is serving as a major turn-off and driving people off your website all together.
+It will help you spot if a particular page is serving as a major turn-off and driving people off your website altogether.
 You can also sleuth out which stage of your sales funnel is either causing would-be buyers to lose their mojo or give up on a purchase because of technical issues.
 Of course, a “Thank You For Your Purchase” page is likely to see customers navigate away, but if a content page is doing the same, it might be ranking for the wrong reasons, or need a facelift of some sort.

 High bounce rates might indicate that your pages are ranking for the wrong keywords, or that it is not immediately obvious to your visitors what to click on next.
-In the latter case, reformatting of menus, or inserting great “calls to action” can work wonders.
+In the latter case, reformatting menus, or inserting great “calls to action” can work wonders.
 Too many bounces might also indicate technical issues, such as slow load speeds.
 Remember, if your site takes more than five seconds to load, you can expect to lose more than a third of your visitors!
 Of course, behaviour statistics will also tell you which of your pages are doing a fantastic job.

-Which pages do people land on, and which drive people towards sales, sign-ups, or moving further through your sales-pitch?
+Which pages do people land on, and which drive people towards sales, sign-ups, or moving further through your sales pitch?
 What can you learn about successful pages, and how can you apply that elsewhere on your site?
 What patterns can you see in the path visitors take towards converting into your customer pool?